Blond11516/ex_yarn/README.md

 ## TODOs

 - [x] Write documentation.
-- [ ] Wrap the parser's output in a struct to make actual usage of the library easier.
+- [x] Wrap the parser's output in a struct to make actual usage of the library easier.
 - [x] Improve code quality (this will obviously be an ongoing goal, but credo should at least run without errors for this to be considered "completed").
 - [ ] Consider using [NimbleParsec](https://hexdocs.pm/nimble_parsec/NimbleParsec.html) to replace the parser for better maintainability and performance.
-- [ ] Reorganize module structure (move ExYarn private functions to other modules)
+- [x] Reorganize module structure (move ExYarn private functions to other modules)
+- [x] Support version 2 of lockfiles